Chilled Water Flow Rate Calculation (IP & SI)

 For example, the recommended water velocity at the pump discharge is 8-12 ft/s and for header pipes, the recommended water velocity is 4-15 ft/s.

-Next up, check out my article Condenser Water Flow Rate Calculation (IP & SI) to complete the flow rate calculation work.
+Next, check out my article Condenser Water Flow Rate Calculation (IP & SI) to complete the flow rate calculation work.

-If you want to improve your HVAC design skills and learn how to design a chilled water system from start to end, I invite you to check out my Chilled Water System Design Course.
-It is a self-paced step-by-step online course that show you how to design for a modern high-rise building.
+Once again, you can get my Chilled Water System (eBook) to quickly learn more about chilled water system.
+But, if you want to learn how to design a chilled water system from start to end, I encourage you check out my Chilled Water System Design Course.

 Chilled Water System Design Course